 If you are looking for an extremely high-class dining experience, Salt is the place for you.
 Located inside the Ritz Carlton, Salt has some of the most dramatic food presentation you will find anywhere.
 It can be difficult to get a reservation here and the meal will be expensive, but the experience is unbelievable!

 There are plenty of alternatives if you aren’t in the mood for formal dining.
-Lulu’s at The Thompson House has outstanding Creole food and Timoti’s Seafood Shak is a great place for American Seafood.
+Lulu’s on 7th has outstanding Creole food and Timoti’s Seafood Shak is a great place for American Seafood.
 You might also want to try Tasty’s Fresh Burgers & Fries, The Happy Tomato Cafe, and T-Rays, which is an old gas station turned burger joint.

 Places that combine history, culture, and golfing with great weather and world-class dining can be found throughout Florida.